nicky-nym/nicky-nym.github.io/pages/kinematic.md

    1. should be **more resiliant** after a natural disaster or other emergency
    1. could be established as **charter cities**[^mason]
  ```

-### <a name="resiliant"></a>(5.10) Resiliency

-> "Resiliency is the ability to bounce back better, but also the ability to not have to bounce back as much."
-> &mdash; Sylvester Wong, Vice President of AECOM[^new-clark]

-`TODO: `

-> "Because its location and design were deliberately chosen to withstand natural calamities,
-> New Clark City will serve as the government’s continuity hub, disaster and risk recovery
-> center – an alternative capital city in case a disaster strikes Manila"[^new-clark]

 ### <a name="economics"></a>Economic prosperity